-91 Intercollegiate Team Management

-Supervised work experience in the management of an athletic team.
-Permission.
-May be repeated for credit.
-One semester, 1 credit.

 92 Field Work in Kinesiology and Leisure Science

 Experience in college and private settings.
 Permission.
 May be repeated for credit.
 One semester, 1 credit.

-190, 290, 390, 490\ Selected Topics in KLS Variable credits.
+190, 290, 390, 490 Selected Topics in KLS Variable credits.
 Permission.
-May be repeated for credit.
+May be repeated for credit

-295, 395, 495 Independent Studies

-Credit and time arranged.
+295, 395, 495 Independent StudiesCredit and time arranged.
 Permission.
 May be repeated for credit.

-\ACTIVITY CLASSES
+- Activity Classes

 - 2 Aerobics

 - 3 Advanced Aerobics

 - 4 Pilates (same as THEA 4)

 - 5 Yoga (same as THEA 5)

 - 7 Self Defense for Women (R. A. D.)

 - 8 Step Aerobics

 - 9 Advanced Step Aerobics

 - 10 Weight Training

 - 11 Advanced Self-Defense for Women

 - 15 Combatives

 - 20 Pickleball

 - 21 Badminton

 - 25 Swimming

 - 26 Tennis

 - 30 Indoor Soccer

 - 32 Basketball

 - 34 Soccer

 - 35 Softball

 - 36 Volleyball

 - 38 Bowling

-- 41 Cheerleading

-- \Not all the activity classes listed are offered each year.
+- Not all the activity classes listed are offered each year.

 INTERCOLLEGIATE ATHLETICS

 Participation in intercollegiate athletics carries one credit per semester and may be repeated for credit.
-These sports are: Women's Intercollegiate Basketball, Cross Country, Lacrosse, Soccer, Softball, Swimming, Tennis, Track and Field, and Volleyball, Water Polo; Men's Intercollegiate Baseball, Basketball, Cross Country, Football, Golf, Lacrosse, Soccer, Swimming, Tennis, Track and Field, Water Polo.
+These sports are: Women's Intercollegiate Basketball, Cross Country, Lacrosse, Soccer, Softball, Swimming, Tennis, Track & Field, Volleyball, Water Polo; Men's Intercollegiate Baseball, Basketball, Cross Country, Football, Golf, Lacrosse, Soccer, Swimming, Tennis, Track & Field, Water Polo.

-\Not offered every year.
+Not offered every year.

-Fritz Smith (Mathematics), Associate Dean of Faculty and Coordinator of the Liberal Education Program THE LIBERAL EDUCATION CURRICULUM Statement of Educational Values and Objectives: Liberal Education Program provides an academic framework for collaboration and transformation within the community that is Whittier College.
+THE LIBERAL EDUCATION PROGRAM Fritz Smith (Mathematics), Associate Dean of Faculty and Coordinator of the Liberal Education Program THE LIBERAL EDUCATION CURRICULUM Statement of Educational Values and Objectives: he Liberal Education Program provides an academic framework for collaboration and transformation within the community that is Whittier College.
 Through the Liberal Education Program, Whittier College prepares students to solve problems and communicate ideas in an increasingly complex and interdependent world community.
 It does this through its emphasis on cultural perspectives and the importance of connections between different fields of knowledge.
-Both critical thinking (the development of the skills and methods necessary for systematic investigation -- i.e. the ability to define, analyze, and synthesize using a variety of methods and technologies) and the practical application of knowledge inform all elements of the program and are central to the transformation that distinguishes Whittier College graduates.
-LEARNING GOALS - I. Students should develop the ability to make connections across disciplines in order to understand the convergence and divergence of different fields of knowledge and to understand the nature of an academic community. - II.
+Both critical thinking (the development of the skills and methods necessary for systematic investigation - i.e. the ability to define, analyze, and synthesize using a variety of methods and technologies) and the practical application of knowledge inform all elements of the program and are central to the transformation that distinguishes Whittier College graduates.
+Learning Goals - Students should develop the ability to make connections across disciplines in order to understand the convergence and divergence of different fields of knowledge and to understand the nature of an academic community. - II.
 Students should develop an understanding of, and competency in, the use of signs and symbols to construct, create, perceive, and communicate meaning. - III.
 Students should develop the capacity to entertain multiple perspectives and interpretations. - IV.
 Students should develop an understanding of culture and the connections between themselves and others in relation to physical, historical, social, and global contexts. - V. Students should develop breadth, defined as familiarity with essential concepts in major fields, and depth, defined as knowledge of at least one field (usually achieved in the major).
-REQUIREMENTS FOR GRADUATION THROUGH THE LIBERAL EDUCATION PROGRAM In order to graduate through the Liberal Education Program students must: - $\bullet$ $\;$ Complete the requirements listed in the core framework below. - Complete the requirements for a Major. - Complete 120 units of coursework (Major courses, core courses and elective courses).
-Out of these 120 units, six units, from at least two departments, must come from each of the three Divisions (Natural Science, Social Science and Humanities/ Fine Arts).
+Requirements for Graduation through the Liberal Education Program In order to graduate through the Liberal Education Program students must: - Complete the requirements listed in the core framework below. - Complete the requirements for a Major. - Complete 120 units of coursework (Major courses, core courses and elective courses).
+Out of these 120 units, six units, from at least two departments, must come from each of the three Divisions (Natural Science, Social Science and Humanities/Fine Arts).
 This will be referred to as the Breadth Requirement (18 credits).
-THE LIBERAL EDUCATION CORE REQUIREMENTS The core requirements are contained in a framework of four elements - Community - Communication - Cultural Perspectives - Connections The core requirements are as follows:
+The Liberal Education Core Requirements The core requirements are contained in a framework of four elements - Community - Communication - Cultural Perspectives - Connections The core requirements are as follows: